Plataforma sobre Adaptación al Cambio Climático en España

 MEDACC: innovative methodologies for adaptation to climate change in the Mediterranean area

-The objective of the LIFE MEDACC project is to develop innovative solutions aimed at adapting our agroforestry and urban systems to the impacts of climate change in the Mediterranean area.
-A series of adaptation measures have been put into practice in the fields of agriculture, forest management and water management.
-The results of the project contribute to quantifying how adaptation can reduce the vulnerability of natural systems and human activities to climate change and assessing the economic and environmental costs associated with the application (or not) of these adaptation measures.
+The LIFE MEDACC project aims to develop innovative solutions for adapting our agroforestry and urban systems to the impacts of climate change in the Mediterranean area.
+A number of adaptation measures have been piloted in the areas of agriculture, forest management and water management.
+The results of the project contribute to quantifying how adaptation can reduce the vulnerability of natural systems and human activities to climate change, and what are the economic and environmental costs associated with the application or lack of these adaptation measures.

-The project is carried out in three representative basins of Catalonia: the Muga, the Ter and the Segre.
-The goal is to ensure that results and the methodology are applicable to the design of similar experiences throughout the Mediterranean area.
+The project was conducted in three representative basins of Catalonia: The Muga, the Ter and the Segre, with the aim of making the results and methodology applicable in the design of similar experiences throughout the Mediterranean area.

 Case Study Description